dorkodu/sage/notes.md

 # Notes

+This is the notes section for authors’ opinion about non-normative parts of Sage.
+Some “must” or “must not” have features or the philosophy behind Sage are mentioned here.
+We will publish a separate notes document once we publish this paper.

+### Sage is not a wrapper, but a middle layer.

+Sage should only be positioned as a “middleware” data exchange layer, not a wrapper around a whole service stack.

+### Some Features We Want

+- **Declarative :** It must be the data consumer who declares what will they get.
+It must be the data service (or API) who declares its capability with a data schema.
+- **Graph-like :** Data should be described like a graph.
+Instead of behaving like a giant data document, Sage behaves like a universal entity graph.
+Objects *(with properties and methods)* are at the core.
+You can interact with a Sage service like querying a virtual object data store.
+- **Weak-typed :** Type restrictions on attributes should be optional, and a decision up to the developer.
+Not every definition needs strict types.
+With Sage, all attributes are weak-typed by default.

+### Nullable Attributes

+Any attribute is nullable by default.
+This is a golden rule which gives Sage one of its key strengths.
+When something goes wrong while retrieving an attribute, just return null and explain what happened in an additional section in response document.
+It’s not useful to abort and ignore the whole progress.

 ### Developing APIs with Sage

 You can develop awesome HTTP based APIs using Sage.
 This was our goal while designing the Sage.